bluezald/web-dev-tools/Frontend/Vue/Vue.md

 ## Testing
 - **shallowMount()** - is a Vue test utils method to create a shallow wrapper component (using shallow rendering to avoid rendering children components)

+- **Mounting Options**
+    - attachToDocument - Component will be attached to DOM when rendered if set to true
+        - make sure you use attachToDocument: true when working with window and DOM-Events.
+        - When attaching to the DOM, you should call **wrapper.destroy()** at the end of your test to remove the rendered elements from the document and destroy the component instance.

 - **beforeEach()** - is a Jest method which executes the callback argument before each of the tests

 ### Testing Methods that cover most types of unit testing